 Back to Top of ListReady to watch somebody else exert themselves?
 Cheer on the Grand Rapids Griffins hockey team at Van Andel Arena at one of their home games throughout the winter.

-The Meijer State Games of Michigan – Winter is a multi-sports, Olympic-style event that welcomes athletes from across the state regardless of age or ability.
-This year’s Games take place February 18-22.
+The Winter Meijer State Games of Michigan is a multi-sports, Olympic-style event that welcomes athletes from across the state regardless of age or ability.
+The Games feature two hubs: Grand Rapids and Marquette (in the state’s Upper Peninsula).
+The 2025 Grand Rapids/Lower Peninsula games take place from February 14-16 and include such sports as cross country skiing, disc golf, goalball and sled hockey.

 Grand Rapids is a great place to experience the many cold weather activities here!